menu

 Demographics

+Garden Valley is a somewhat ethnically-diverse town.
 The people who call Garden Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garden Valley residents report their race to be White, followed by Asian.
-Important ancestries of people in Garden Valley include German, English, Irish, Scottish, and British.
+Garden Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.53% of the town’s residents.
+Important ancestries of people in Garden Valley include English, German, Irish, British, and Russian.

 The most common language spoken in Garden Valley is English.
 Other important languages spoken here include Italian and Persian.